rnem/aws/practice-questions/AWS-Certified-Security-Specialty/practice-exam-01.md

     </details>

 28. Incident Response and Security Automation - Miss Garcia needs to automate the process of detecting and responding to security incidents in her AWS environment.
 She wants to use AWS services to automatically remediate security findings as soon as they are detected.
 Which combination of services should she use to achieve this goal?
-    - A) Use Amazon Guard to detect threats, AWS Security Hub to aggregate findings, and AWS Lambda to trigger automatic remediation
+    - A) Use Amazon GuardDuty to detect threats, AWS Security Hub to aggregate findings, and AWS Lambda to trigger automatic remediation
     - B) Configure AWS Config to track configuration changes, use AWS CloudWatch for monitoring, and set up AWS Systems Manager for automated incident response
     - C) Enable AWS WAF to block malicious requests, integrate AWS Shield for DDoS protection, and use CloudTrail for logging incidents
     - D) Set up AWS Firewall Manager for policy enforcement, use AWS IAM for managing access control, and monitor incidents using AWS CloudWatch logs

     <details markdown=1><summary markdown='span'><b>Answer</b></summary> Correct Answer(s): A
 		<br><br>
-		Explanation: Amazon Guard provides threat detection for AWS resources by identifying anomalies and potential security threats.
+		Explanation: Amazon GuardDuty provides threat detection for AWS resources by identifying anomalies and potential security threats.
 AWS Security Hub aggregates findings from multiple AWS security services, while AWS Lambda allows you to trigger automated remediation processes when security issues are detected.
 This combination ensures both detection and automated response to security incidents in real time.
-Config, CloudWatch, and Systems Manager provides good monitoring and management capabilities but doesn't fully automate incident response in the same way that Guard and Lambda do.
+Config, CloudWatch, and Systems Manager provides good monitoring and management capabilities but doesn't fully automate incident response in the same way that GuardDuty and Lambda do.
 WAF, Shield, and CloudTrail is useful for protection and logging but it doesn't cover the automated response aspect that Lambda provides.
 Firewall Manager, IAM, and CloudWatch logs focuses on policy enforcement and access control but lacks the automated remediation capabilities that are key to incident response automation.
     </details>

 29. Security Auditing and Monitoring - Mr. Miller is conducting an audit of his company's AWS environment.
 He needs to review all API activity across multiple accounts and identify any suspicious actions.
 Which combination of AWS services would provide the most comprehensive solution for this purpose?
     - A) Use AWS CloudWatch for monitoring application metrics, AWS Config to track resource configurations, and AWS S3 to store audit logs
-    - B) Implement AWS Guard for threat detection, use AWS Security Hub for aggregation, and enable AWS Config to track configuration changes
+    - B) Implement AWS GuardDuty for threat detection, use AWS Security Hub for aggregation, and enable AWS Config to track configuration changes
     - C) Use AWS CloudTrail to log all API calls and integrate it with Amazon CloudWatch logs for real-time monitoring and alerting
     - D) Set up AWS Identity and Access Management (IAM) to control access and configure AWS Lambda for real-time analysis of CloudTrail logs

     <details markdown=1><summary markdown='span'><b>Answer</b></summary> Correct Answer(s): C
 		<br><br>
 		Explanation: AWS CloudTrail logs all API calls, providing a comprehensive audit trail of actions performed in your AWS environment.
 Integrating CloudTrail with Amazon CloudWatch Logs enables real-time monitoring of API activity and can trigger alerts based on suspicious or unusual behavior.
 This combination offers a robust auditing and monitoring solution.
 Option A (CloudWatch, Config, and S3) provides monitoring and configuration tracking but doesn't address API activity auditing in the way CloudTrail does.
-Option B (Guard, Security Hub, and Config) is more focused on threat detection and resource configuration monitoring, which complements CloudTrail but doesn't provide the same level of detailed API logging and alerting.
+Option B (GuardDuty, Security Hub, and Config) is more focused on threat detection and resource configuration monitoring, which complements CloudTrail but doesn't provide the same level of detailed API logging and alerting.
 Option D (IAM and Lambd    - A) provides control and automation but lacks the comprehensive audit logging that CloudTrail offers.
     </details>

 30. Infrastructure Security - Mr. Rodriguez is deploying a new web application in his company's AWS environment.
 The application will be accessed by users worldwide, and Mr. Rodriguez needs to ensure that only legitimate traffic reaches the application while protecting it from DDoS attacks and malicious traffic.
 Which combination of AWS services should he use to meet these requirements?
-    - A) Deploy AWS Network Firewall to filter traffic, use AWS Guard for threat detection, and AWS Config to track changes in the environment
+    - A) Deploy AWS Network Firewall to filter traffic, use AWS GuardDuty for threat detection, and AWS Config to track changes in the environment
     - B) Set up VPC flow logs to monitor traffic, use AWS Security Hub for threat management, and configure IAM roles for user access control
     - C) Use Amazon CloudFront for content delivery, AWS WAF to filter malicious requests, and AWS Shield for DDoS protection
     - D) Implement AWS VPN for secure connections, use Amazon S3 for static content hosting, and enable AWS CloudTrail for auditing

     <details markdown=1><summary markdown='span'><b>Answer</b></summary> Correct Answer(s): C
 		<br><br>
 		Explanation: Amazon CloudFront provides content delivery with built-in support for DDoS mitigation.
 AWS WAF protects your application by filtering malicious web traffic such as SQL injection and cross-site scripting (XSS) attacks.
 AWS Shield offers DDoS protection at both the network and application layers, ensuring your application remains protected against large-scale attacks.
-Option A (Network Firewall, Guard, and Config) provides good traffic filtering and threat detection but doesn't fully address the web application layer security or DDoS protection as CloudFront, WAF, and Shield do.
+Option A (Network Firewall, GuardDuty, and Config) provides good traffic filtering and threat detection but doesn't fully address the web application layer security or DDoS protection as CloudFront, WAF, and Shield do.
 Option B (Flow logs, Security Hub, and IAM roles) focuses on monitoring and threat management but does not provide the necessary protections for DDoS attacks and malicious web traffic.
 Option D (VPN, S3, and CloudTrail) focuses on secure connectivity and logging but does not offer adequate protection against malicious traffic or DDoS threats.
     </details>